spxak1/weywot/guides/Fedora39_Hibernate.md

 ~~~

 And the offset.
 This is the tricky part for BTRFS.
-Download the [source of the btrfs_map_physical tool](https://github.com/osandov/osandov-linux/blob/master/scripts/btrfs_map_physical.c) and compile it:
+Download the [source of the btrfs_map_physical tool](https://github.com/osandov/osandov-linux/blob/master/scripts/btrfs_map_physical.c) (open the link, download from git, don't just right click-save file) and compile it:

 Run gcc where the downloaded file is: